What’s the story? Public relations glory. Here’s a tale about businesses enjoying PR success…

-It’s common for clients to shrug off activities within their business, believing them to be irrelevant and perhaps even boring (for that very reason we create out business guide to Sexy PR, showing examples of amazing, creative PR results from unpromising material).
+It’s common for clients to shrug off activities within their business, believing them to be irrelevant and perhaps even boring.
+For that very reason we created this essential business guide to Sexy PR, showing examples of amazing, creative PR results from unpromising material.

 So, the first insight we can share into the storytelling process is the importance of finding the best hook or angle.

 Like so many other things in life, practice makes perfect and at Holyrood PR our team of experts has decades of experience.
 That’s why we are past masters at digging out the quirk that moves a story from mundane to genuinely interesting.